tanvir-git/odoo-documentation/content/applications/sales/point_of_sale.rst

 Point of Sale
 =============

-With **Odoo Point of Sale**, run your shops and restaurants easily.
+With **CoquiAPPs Point of Sale**, run your shops and restaurants easily.
 The app works on any device with a web browser, even if you are temporarily offline.
 Product moves are automatically registered in your stock, you get real-time statistics, and your data is consolidated across all shops.

 .. seealso::
-   - `Odoo Tutorials: Point of Sale Tutorials <https://coqui.cloud/slides/point-of-sale-28>`_
+   - `CoquiAPPs Tutorials: Point of Sale Tutorials <https://coqui.cloud/slides/point-of-sale-28>`_
    - :doc:`IoT Boxes Documentations </applications/productivity/iot>`

 .. _pos/session-start: